Approximating a Diffusion by a Hidden Markov Model: Resolvents and Jump-Process Approximations

+Under the assumption that $R_\alpha |h| $ is finite-valued, it follows that $ P^t |f|$ and $ \int_0^t P^s |g|\, ds$ are finite-valued.
+The desired conclusion \eqref{e:extgenMartA} thus follows by dominated convergence. \end{proof}

-The resolvent equation implies that $[I\alpha - \clD]$ is a left inverse of $R_\alpha$ for any $\alpha>0$, in the sense that, $[I\alpha - \clD]R_\alpha f =f$ for an appropriate class of functions $f$.
-While $R_\alpha$ {\em cannot} be expressed as a true operator inverse on the space $L_\infty^v$, it is in fact possible to obtain such a representation for $R_{\kappa, \alpha}$.
-This is made precise in the following lemma, which is used in the proof of the main result of this section, \Proposition{RRapprox}.
+The resolvent equation \eqref{ResolveDR} implies that $[\alpha I - \clD]$ is a left inverse of $R_\alpha$ for any $\alpha>0$, in the sense that $[\alpha I - \clD]R_\alpha f =f$ for an appropriate class of functions $f$. \archive{Reviewer wants us to be more precise.
+I think this is precise enough - see the proposition. } While $R_\alpha$ {\em cannot} be expressed as a true operator inverse on the space $L_\infty^v$, it is in fact possible to obtain such a representation for $R_{\kappa, \alpha}$.
+This is made precise in the following.